Decoding the Critique Mechanism in Large Reasoning Models: Related Work

 \textbf{Test-Time Scaling.} Test-time scaling shifts focus from parameter scaling to allocating more computation during inference.
-Simple finetuning on reasoning traces and appending ``Wait" tokens already yield notable gains ~\citep{muennighoff-etal-2025-s1}, while compute-optimal strategies allow smaller models to outperform much larger ones~\citep{snell2025scaling}.
-Follow-up work incorporates compute-optimal allocation~\citep{liu20251bllmsurpass405b}, self-verification~\citep{chen2025sets}, tool-assisted verification~\citep{kang2025t1toolintegratedselfverificationtesttime}, and reward models to assess the reasoning quality~\cite{wang2024math, zhang2024ReSTMCTS,lightman2024lets}.
+Simple finetuning on reasoning traces and appending ``Wait'' tokens already yield notable gains~\citep{muennighoff-etal-2025-s1}, while compute-optimal strategies allow smaller models to outperform much larger ones~\citep{snell2025scaling}.
+Follow-up work incorporates compute-optimal allocation~\citep{liu20251bllmsurpass405b}, self-verification~\citep{chen2025sets}, tool-assisted verification~\citep{kang2025t1toolintegratedselfverificationtesttime}, and reward models to assess the reasoning quality~\cite{wang2024math, zhang2024ReSTMCTS, lightman2024lets}.
 However, recent studies reveal limitations to this potential, as extended thinking alone saturates and fails to scale beyond a certain point~\citep{ghosal2025does}.
 Additionally, LRMs show limited scaling capabilities without proper verification~\citep{zeng-etal-2025-revisiting}, and scaling without verification or RL remains suboptimal~\citep{setlur2025scaling}.
-We hypothesize that critique is the core mechanism underlying successful test-time scaling and demonstrate this by extracting critique vectors that enable direct control over the scaling process.
+We hypothesize self-critique to be the core mechanism underlying successful test-time scaling and show that extracted critique vectors enable direct control over this process.